 The most famous living opera composer is Phillip Glass.
 Among his most popular works are Akhnaten, Einstein on the Beach, Satyagraha, and many more English-language operas.
 Fascinatingly, parts of Akhnaten are sung in biblical Hebrew.
 These operas are part of Glass's biographical trilogy, which includes three operas about three different important historical figures: Akhnaten, Einstein, and Ghandi, respectively.
 Much of Glass's music is atonal, a very unique style that he pioneered in the late-20th-century.
 This music may sound off-putting and repetitive at first, but once you've listened to it for a while, it can be profoundly powerful.
 It is certainly worth making the effort to take a listen.

 21st-century composers like Nico Muhly and Thomas Ades regularly have their operas performed at big opera houses like New York's Metropolitan Opera, often having their operas premiered at such theaters.

 Excerpt from Alban Berg's opera Wozzeck, performed at the Metropolitan Opera.

 Excerpt from the Hymn to the Sun from Phillip Glass's opera Akhnaten, sung by Anthony Roth Costanzo at the Metropolitan Opera.

 Have you fallen in love yet?
-If so, I trust that you will continue learning more and more about all forms of opera.
-If this guide has been helpful, I implore you to share it with others so that we can spread our shared love of opera to people all over the world.
-It is imperative that people, especially young people, develop an appreciation for the opera.
+If so, I hope that you will continue learning more and more about opera.
+If this guide has been helpful, share it with others so that we can spread our shared love of opera to people all over the world.

 Thanks for visiting Appreciate Opera